maks/mknotes/docs/maksnotes_getting_started.md

 ## Meta

-I've going the document the process of building the maksnotes app, by actually writing it up as a series of notes that maksnotes app will eventually allow me to manage, along with all my existing notes.
+I've going the document the process of building the mknotes app, by actually writing it up as a series of notes that mknotes app will eventually allow me to manage, along with all my existing notes.

 I use a "sort of" [Zettelkasten](https://zettelkasten.de/posts/overview/)

 I'm going to be doing this on LInux, actually on most of my machines, its a Debian container inside ChromeOS.

-Until maksnotes can at least open and edit notes, I'll start of my editing them in VSCode.
+Until mknotes can at least open and edit notes, I'll start of my editing them in VSCode.

 ## First steps